 To change your Instagram account setting, Go to menu > Settings > Privacy > tap on Private account mode.

-If you receive a message from an unknown user that asks for your details or urges you to click on a link, don’t fall for an easy victim.
-These are usually scammers that want to trick you so they can access your data or account.
+If you receive a message from an unknown user asking for your details or urging you to click on a link, don’t fall for an easy victim.
+These are usually scammers who want to trick you into giving them access to your data or account.
 Be cautious while engaging with these unsolicited messages.
 Don’t reply to them immediately; first, check their profiles to look for signs of a scam.

 Moreover, read the messages to spot the signs of a phishing attack.
 If someone you know sends you a URL but is out of character, look into its origin.
 Check details like when the account was created and whether it is verified or not.
 If you doubt the DM you receive is a scam, report it to Instagram and block the user account.

 The third-party apps connected to your Instagram account can threaten your Instagram security.
 These apps allow you to share pictures from one platform to the other.
 But during this process, they also harvest your data and personal information, which is concerning.
 Keeping track of third-party apps helps to prevent Instagram scams.
-Review these apps at regular intervals and if you find any suspicious or unknown app that you haven’t connected to, remove it immediately.
+Review these apps regularly, and if you find any suspicious or unknown app you haven’t connected to, remove it immediately.

-To review the third-party apps, go to the main menu > Settings > Security > Apps and websites.
-From here, you can add or remove any app that you find suspicious or no longer wants to use.
+To review the third-party apps, go to the main menu > Settings > Security > Apps and Websites.
+From here, you can add or remove any app you find suspicious or no longer want to use.

 Many use Instagram to buy various products but fall victim to scammers.
 Always buy from verified profiles or business accounts.
 You can check this by looking for the small blue tick on that account.
-Besides this, check the seller’s profile, and look for followers’ numbers and user engagement.
-You can also ask for user reviews on Instagram or Facebook before making a final decision.
+Besides this, check the seller’s profile and look for followers’ numbers and user engagement.
+You can also ask for user reviews on Instagram or Facebook before deciding.

-Keeping a check on your login activity also helps prevent you from becoming a victim of Instagram scams.
-Sometimes a scammer isn’t in your location.
+Keeping a check on your login activity also helps prevent you from becoming a victim of Instagram con schemes.
+Sometimes, a scammer isn’t in your location.
 Reviewing your login activity lets you know who attempts to access your account and prevents damage.

-To review your login activity, go to Instagram menu > Settings > Security > Login Activity.
-If you see any suspicious location, immediately disconnect it by clicking on logout.
+To review your login activity, visit the Instagram menu > Settings > Security > Login Activity.
+If you see a suspicious location, disconnect it immediately by clicking logout.

 What to do if you experienced an Instagram Scam